Fujifilm X-Pro1 vs Olympus E-P2

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-Pro1 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-P2 relies on live view and the rear LCD for framing.
 That said, the E-P2 can be equipped with an optional viewfinder – the VF-2.
 The adjacent table lists some of the other core features of the Fujifilm X-Pro1 and Olympus E-P2 along with similar information for a selection of comparators.

 One feature that differentiates the E-P2 and the X-Pro1 is in-body image stabilization (IBIS).
-The E-P2 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P2 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The X-Pro1 writes its imaging data to SDXC cards, while the E-P2 uses SDHC cards.
 The X-Pro1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-P2 cannot take advantage of Ultra High Speed SD cards.